St. James Ministries

 Outreach

-• Salvation Army Soup Kitchen volunteers make a meal and so much more for those who would not be able to eat otherwise.
-Meeting on the 2nd and 4th Thursdays 10 a.m. to noon.
-Contact Bill Doughtery wrdougherty@comcast.net
+• Salvation Army volunteers make meals for those who would not be able to eat otherwise.
+Second and fourth Thursday, 10 a.m. to noon in the Parish Hall

-• Knitter’s Guild members create hats for newborns, blankets for the homebound and a variety of other beautiful work on Thursdays 12:30 to 1:30 p.m. in Worrell Church Library
+• Knitter’s Guild members create hats for newborns, blankets for the homebound and a variety of other items.
+Thursdays 12:30 to 1:30 p.m. in Worrell Library

 • Crossroads Prison Ministry participants write letters of support to those in prison.